Israel says 4 hostages, including Noa Argamani, rescued in Gaza operation

 Four Israeli hostages taken by Hamas from a music festival during the group's October 7 terrorist attack were rescued alive Saturday during a raid on the Nuseirat camp in central Gaza, the Israel Defense Forces, the security service Shin Bet, and the Israeli police announced in a joint statement.

-25-year-old Noa Argamani, 21-year-old Almog Meir Jan, 27-year-old Andrey Kozlov and 40-year-old Shlomi Ziv were all kidnapped at the Nova music festival.
+Noa Argamani, 25, along with 21-year-old Almog Meir Jan, 27-year-old Andrey Kozlov and 40-year-old Shlomi Ziv were all kidnapped at the Nova music festival.
 They were recovered after the IDF announced it was striking "terrorist infrastructure" in central Gaza.

 The joint statement said the hostages were rescued from two different locations during the operation, and that "their medical condition is normal."